This blog may contain affiliate links. Read our disclosure policy for more info.

 The section of the trail from the saddle to the summit is not recommended for children under the age of 10.
 This section is also hard to complete in icy conditions without the right equipment.

-What I loved most about the Ben Lomond Hike
+What I Loved Most About the Ben Lomond Hike, New Zealand

 They are simply amazing, and I am still in shock at how beautiful Queenstown really is.
 If you want to get the best views of Queenstown then the Ben Lomond Trail is your best option!